changkon/GroceryStoreTutorial/README.md

 * **User.py** - User file which allows products/items to be added/removed from cart. **TODO**
 * **TestGroceryStore.py** - Use this test file to verify the correctness of your implemention.

-**Currently, the program will not function and requires completion.** Before beginning, it is advised understand all the files and how they interact.
+**Currently, the program will not function and requires completion.** Before beginning, it is advised to understand all the files and how they interact.
 The methods have been commented to describe their purpose and the requirements of the tasks are described below.

 ## Installation
 The software requires `python3` to run.
 If you haven't installed python3 yet, follow the below instructions to get started.